Quasi-Concavity for Gaussian Multicast Relay Channels: DF Performance

-Fig.~\ref{fig:NCDFContour} and Fig.~\ref{fig:RDFContour} show contour plots for $R_{DF}$ and $R_{2H}$.
+Figure~\ref{fig6}b,d shows contour plots for $R_{DF}$ and $R_{2H}$.
 The contours form convex regions, as predicted by Theorem~\ref{thm:LOSDF}.
 Again, the relay position maximizing $R_{DF}$ lies closer to the source than the relay position maximizing $R_{2H}$.